 — anna (@annamarie_t16) June 12, 2019

-As *many* of the contestants emphasized last night, they needed to beat out the other men to prove their devotion to Hannah—but TBH who really wins in this scenario?
+As *many* of the contestants emphasized during the episode, they needed to beat out the other men to prove their devotion to Hannah—but TBH who really wins in this scenario?
 Certainly not Hannah, who really isn’t learning much about the men, aside from the fact that they can run with a bucket of milk.
 It’s literally one prolonged ego boost in kilts, set up for the men to try and compete… and not even for Hannah’s love!
 Just against each other.

 Compare these group dates to the ones on The Bachelor, which have featured the female contestants doing everything from a compatibility test (on Ben Higgins’ season) to learning and performing a fun Moulin Rouge-inspired routine on Ari Luyendyk’s season.
 (Okay, that sounds like my personal hell, but the sentiment is nice.)
 Neither Ari’s nor Ben’s dates are overtly competitive, and both allow the bachelor to actually take part—as opposed to relegating them to a bystander waiting to be “won.”